Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 (See: Places and dates of the exhibition in South Africa) recherche international hopes, that the exhibition will also tour to other anglophone countries in Africa and elsewhere.

-Table of content of the exibition in English: here
+Table of content of the exhibition in English: here

 Setting up the exhibition – instructions here

-Content of the flight case of the English exhibition: here
+Content of the flight case for the English exhibition: here

 Photos of the flight case of the exhibition: here